lien-nguyen/igp-abctech/README.md

 # DevOps Project - ABCtechnologies Monitoring & Automation

-This is a final DevOps project that implements a complete monitoring and automation stack for multiple AWS EC2 instances.
-The solution uses Prometheus, Node Exporter, Grafana, Jenkins, Docker, and Ansible to provide automated deployment, CI/CD, and real-time system and application monitoring across the infrastructure.
+This is a final DevOps project that implements a complete automation-deplyment stack for a web app and monitoring for multiple AWS EC2 instances.
+The solution uses Prometheus, Node Exporter, Grafana, Jenkins, Docker, Kubernetes (Amazon EKS) and Ansible to provide automated deployment, CI/CD, and real-time system and application monitoring across the infrastructure.

 ## Project Overview